|

 loved school and loved to learn.
 School was a joyous place that I never

-was careful to maintain that natural joy and love of learning that
+was careful to nuture and preserve that natural joy and love of learning that I so often have the priviledge to wittness.
+I see children as

-these big souls in small bodies seem to posses.
+big souls in small bodies and I find that when I relate to children

 at Angel Care Montessori with children is unique; because in everything